 The land was donated by real estate developer Holladay Properties in 2013 and named after founder Wallace F. Holladay.

 Planning your Visit

+This is a pocket of nature in a highly industrial region.
 The area currently open to the public is along Flynn Road.
 There is a gravel parking lot and the area is open to explore.
 While there is not yet a loop, you can walk west to the road and turn back.
 You can also walk north across a foot bridge and walk the sidewalks along the other side of Flynn Creek.